 -“Wonder Shells” modified common seashells using graphite powder to be displayed at an undisclosed location around Portobello.

 Recently, seashells such as Common mussel (Mytilus edulis), Common Scallop (Aequipecten opercularis), Common Cockle (Cerastoderma edule) found on this site have lost their colouring due to unknown reasons.
 Research suggests that colouring will return once environmental conditions improve.

-The work will be installed for the first weekend of the Art Walk - 7th and 8th Sept.
-Owing to tides it will become less visible as the festival progresses.
+The work was installed for the first weekend of the Art Walk - 7th and 8th Sept 2019.

 GRADUATED FROM DIT (BA FINE ART), (2000) AND A MPHIL (FINE ART, RESEARCH) IN NEWCASTLE UNIVERSITY, AUSTRALIA, (2013).